Synthetics Test Settings

 2. Click the Remove icon (red trash can).

-3. On the pop-up, click Remove to remove the test from the system.
+3. On the popup, click Remove to remove the test from the system.

 To remove a test from a Test Settings page: